Captain George Conrad Flavel House: History

 After Harry Flavel's death, his wife, Florence (née Sherman) and their two children, Mary Louise and Harry S., were the only residents of the house.

-In 1947, Harry S., at age 20, attacked a neighbor with a hatchet, and the family became known as recluses in the community after the incident.
+On June 5, 1947, Harry S., at age 20, attacked a neighbor, Fred Fulton, with a hatchet at the family's cottage in Seaside.
+Fulton had been attempting to free Harry's mother Florence from the attic, in which Harry had locked her.
+The family became known as recluses in the community after the incident.
+Harry S. Flavel was indicted over the incident in June 1947, but was ultimately freed in December 1947.

 In 1983, Harry S. was imprisoned after hitting a man's car with a chain one evening and then stabbing him.
 After serving seven years of his sentence, Harry S. was released from prison in 1990, and the Flavel family disappeared from the house shortly after.
 The home remained uninhabited and derelict for over twenty years until the city of Astoria took control of the property, acting under a derelict-buildings ordinance passed in 2011.
 The city then proceeded to board-up the house and carry out an inspection.
 Foreclosure proceedings followed in late 2013.

 The house was sold in May 2015 to local Astoria businessman Greg Newenhof.
-Mr. Newenhof said that he plans to restore the house in order to move in and live at the property as his residence.
+Newenhof said that he planned to restore the house in order to move in and live at the property as his residence.
 When asked how long the restoration might take he replied, "Probably the rest of my life."
-Unfortunately Mr. Newenhof passed unexpectedly in Astoria January 28, 2018.
+Newenhof died unexpectedly in Astoria on January 28, 2018.
 It is unknown if his heirs will continue with the restoration.